 I wasn’t aware of green glue sealant until I became a soundproofing enthusiast.
 My son joined a music group at school, and music became his hobby almost immediately.
 He needed to practice, and that place was no other than his room.
 It became a nightmare that being work at home dad simply because I couldn’t concentrate on my projects.

-I had to look for ways to deal with the noise problem- and alas, the ideal of sound insulating every room in my house was born.
+I had to look for ways to deal with the noise problem- and alas, the ideal of sound insulating every room in my house including the garage was born.
 Fast forward, I was able to noise proof all the rooms in my house with the help of my son.
 One of the products I found quite useful was green glue.
 Stay tuned as I inform you more about this sealant.